Moroccan frigate Mohammed VI: Development and design

 Three original variants of the FREMM were proposed; an anti-submarine variant (ASW), a general-purpose variant (GP), and a land-attack variant (AVT) to replace the existing classes of frigates within the French and Italian navies.
 A total of 27 FREMM were to be constructed - 17 for France and 10 for Italy - with additional aims to seek exports, however budget cuts and changing requirements has seen this number drop significantly for France, while the order for Italy remained unchanged.
 The land-attack variant (AVT) was subsequently cancelled.

 On 24 October 2007 it was announced that the Royal Moroccan Navy had ordered one FREMM to replace its Descubierta-class corvette.
 The contract was signed on 18 April 2008 and construction of the Moroccan FREMM began in the summer 2008 with delivery expected in 2012 or 2013.
 The Moroccan ship is similar to the French anti-submarine version, without SYLVER A70 tubes for SCALP Naval, and cost €470m.

 Construction and career

 Mohammed VI is the largest and most powerful frigate in Africa (with the Egyptian frigate Tahya Misr, of the same class).
 Mohammed VI was launched on 14 September 2011 and handed over on 30 January 2014.
 The ship was commissioned on 30 January 2014.
 Her homeport is Ksar es-Seghir.

+On 9 and 10 August 2025, Mohammed VI undertook a Passage Exercise with the Indian Navy's INS Tamal, after the latter's three-day port call at Port of Casablanca.